Flood Insurance Saves Billions

 Every Dollar Matters

-For every dollar invested in actions to reduce disaster losses, the nation saves about $4 in future costs.*
+For every dollar invested in mitigation strategies, the nation saves about six dollars in future costs.*

 Loss Avoidance Studies **